 There had previously been no listening and speaking services available for families; newborns weren’t screened for hearing loss at birth which delayed diagnosis by many months or often years.
 The first Australian child received a cochlear implant in the late 1980s and this technological advancement radically improved opportunities for clear speech and language.
 This is when Hear and Say was born, bringing these advances to Queensland for the very first time.

-with the country’s first child implanted in the late 1980s.
 Opportunities for clear speech and language were no longer impossible for children born deaf, and so began Hear and Say to bring these advances to Queensland for the very first time.

 “It was about this time – the point of no return – when I chanced upon my future motivating words,” recalled Dimity.